What Does Full Coverage Auto Insurance Actually Cover?

 The protection you actually get with full coverage auto insurance

-Although the policies above cover much of the damage you may run into on the road, they still don’t provide truly full coverage.
-You may need to add additional coverage to ensure you’re financially protected from all possible events.
+Although the policies above cover much of the damage you may run into on the road, they still have some exclusions.
+You may need to add additional coverage to ensure financial protection from all possible events.

 • Roadside assistance